 There is no reduction if you take your pension at your NPA.
-If you take your pension early before your NPA it will be reduced.
-The reduction is based on the number of years from the date you take your pension to your NPA.
-If the number of years is not exact, the reduction percentage is adjusted.
+If you take your pension before your NPA, it will be reduced.
+The reduction is based on the number of years and days from the date you take your pension to your NPA.